thunze/abitur/englisch/the_american_dream.md

 - ***The Puritans:*** movement to **clean the American churches** from Roman-Catholic papism
 - ***manifest destiny:*** the aim to spread the philosophy of *the American dream* / to **democratize** the world
 	- in fact only **justification** for the American *imperialism* and their territorial expansion
-	- phenomenon of the US in general,
+	- phenomenon of the US in general, it is as old as America is
 - ***independence day:*** July 4, 1776 – *life, liberty and the pursuit of happiness* – independence of the UK
 - ***New Canaan:*** writers refer to that land (originally the land west of the river Jordan) as the American colonies to be *New Canaan* because of people fleeing there **because of religious persecution** etc.
 - ***Frontier:*** line of settlement / citizens **moving westwards** – territorial expansion **> myth**
 - ***the stars and stripes / old glory:*** the American flag
 - ***melting pot:*** metaphor for the US **> *multiculturalism***
 - ***multiculturalism:*** cultural fragmentation vs. rights for minorities

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5NDk0MjE3LC0xOTI1MTU2MTg2LDgxOD
+eyJoaXN0b3J5IjpbLTEzODc5NDI3MTEsLTE5MjUxNTYxODYsOD
-k3MDAzNCwtMjAyOTQzNjE5NCwtNzA5MDg4NDAyXX0=
+E4OTcwMDM0LC0yMDI5NDM2MTk0LC03MDkwODg0MDJdfQ==
 -->